US Supreme Court backs consumer finance watchdog agency's funding mechanism | Law-Order

 US Supreme Court backs consumer finance watchdog agency's funding mechanism

 The 7-2 decision reversed a lower court's ruling that the CFPB's funding design - drawing money each year from the Federal Reserve instead of from budgets passed by lawmakers - violated a provision of the U.S. Constitution giving Congress the power of the purse.
-The CFPB was established under a law signed by Democratic former President Barack Obama in 2010 to curb the kind of predatory lending that contributed to the 2007–2009 financial crisis.
+Conservative Justice Clarence Thomas, who wrote the ruling, said that the CFPB's funding design complied with the Constitution's "appropriations clause," which vests spending authority in Congress.

 The U.S. Supreme Court on Thursday upheld the Consumer Financial Protection Bureau's funding mechanism in a challenge brought by the payday loan industry, handing a victory to President Joe Biden's administration and a setback to the agency's conservative critics.
 The 7-2 decision reversed a lower court's ruling that the CFPB's funding design - drawing money each year from the Federal Reserve instead of from budgets passed by lawmakers - violated a provision of the U.S. Constitution giving Congress the power of the purse.